DanilNezhdanov/navixy-dashboard-schema/FORMAT.md

 ### Panel Extensions

-Each panel extends the standard dashboard structure with Navixy-specific SQL execution and data validation:
+Panels that execute SQL queries extend the standard dashboard structure with Navixy-specific SQL execution and data validation.
+Text panels and other static content panels do not require `x-navixy` extensions and use standard panel `options` instead (see [Text Panel Options](#text-panel-options)).

 ```json
 {